jameslnewell/satay/README.md

   - `params` - _Optional_.
 An `object`.
 The additional parameters to pass to `S3.putObject()`.
 Defaults to `{ContentType: mime.lookup(filename), ACL: 'public-read'}`.
 - `policy` - _Optional_.
 An `object`.
 The AWS policy.
 Defaults to public read access for all files.
 - `website` - _Optional_.
 An `object`.
 The AWS website configuration.
 Uses `index.html` as the default `IndexDocument` and `404.html` as the default `ErrorDocument`.
+- `shouldCreateBucket` - _Optional_.
+A `boolean`.
+Whether the bucket should be created if it doesn't exist.
+- `shouldConfigureBucket` - _Optional_.
+A `boolean`.
+Whether the bucket should be configured as a public website if it doesn't exist.
+- `shouldUploadUnmodifiedObjects` - _Optional_.
+A `boolean`.
+Whether the unmodified files on disk should be uploaded even though they are the same as the files in the bucket.
+- `shouldDeleteDeletedObjects` - _Optional_.
+A `boolean`.
+Whether the objects in the bucket should be deleted when the files are deleted from disk.

 ## API